-“It’s a big school compared to ACMA so it’s kind of nerve racking but then I’m also excited [to meet] new people and [to have] an actual high school experience.”
+“It’s a big school compared to ACMA, so it’s kind of nerve-racking, but then I’m also excited [to meet] new people and [to have] an actual high school experience,” Leeds said.
 Leeds doesn’t think that moving to Beaverton will affect her participation in the performing arts.
 She is excited to continue her career as a thespian at BHS.

-Future Beaver and freshman Loke Yokoyama attended Raleigh Hills K-8.
+Future Beaver and incoming freshman Loke Yokoyama attended Raleigh Hills K-8.
 She shared her thoughts on her experience on Incoming Student Night.
 “I think I got a lot of background information about the teachers themselves and my counselor Mrs. Perez.
 I’m thinking that all this background information I have now as an 8th grader [will] help me decide what to take.
 I have to turn in my forecasting sheet on Friday but now I have time to change my classes and look further into it.
-Now I feel like I can get better grades at the end of my 8th grade year so I can get better grades freshman year and so on.”
+Now I feel like I can get better grades at the end of my 8th-grade year so I can get better grades freshman year and so on.”

-All in all, Incoming Student Night was a huge success.
+Incoming Student Night was a huge success.
 Performances by the band, cheerleaders, and Rhythm B’s left students, parents, and staff alike in high spirits, looking forward to the school year to come.

-Photo courtesy of Mount Holyoke.
+Photo courtesy of Mount Holyoke College.